 It can be downright frustrating when you’re doing everything you “should” be doing but you don’t feel so great.
 Especially when you’ve put in so much effort to make healthier choices.

-If you’re feeling this way but you’re aren’t sure why, get some help figuring out your health puzzle.
-It may be that a few small tweaks are needed to shift everything :).
+If you’re feeling this way but you’re aren’t sure why, don’t be afraid to get some help figuring out your health puzzle.
+It may be that a few small tweaks are all that’s needed to shift everything :).